HermesSoftwareEngineer/Precifica/docs/routes/dashboard_routes.md

 This document describes the API routes for the Dashboard.

+## Authentication

+All routes in this module require authentication.
+The API uses Session-based authentication.
+You must include the `session` cookie obtained from the `/auth/login` endpoint in your requests.

+*   **Auth Required:** Yes
+*   **Auth Type:** Session Cookie (standard Flask-Login session)
+*   **Token:** If you are looking for a Bearer token, please note that this API currently relies on the session cookie.
+Ensure your client (browser or HTTP client) handles cookies correctly.

 ## Get Summary Statistics

 Retrieves high-level summary statistics for the dashboard.